tunjo21/Apate-Hackathon-MQ-/README.md

 ### 1. Clarity and Hierarchy:
    Our design aims keep the prototype clean and simple, intentionally avoiding clutter for easy display and navigation.
 Its minimalistic design ensures only essential data is displayed as required, including risk ID, scam type, the location in which it occurred and its action status.
-Color coding is also used consistently, since each risk level is highlighted with a different color.
-Status icons have other distinct colors(open - blue, ignored - grey and investigating - purple) to further distinguish them.
+Colour coding is also used consistently, since each risk level is highlighted with a different colour.
+Status icons have other distinct colours(open - blue, ignored - grey and investigating - purple) to further distinguish them.
 Table headers are also displayed to be more larger, while rows are separated with spacing.
 Action buttons are grouped for quick scanning.

 ### 2. Consistency: